To view this video content, you must accept YouTube cookies.

 Primary care is the first line of medical treatment.
 It is critical in keeping the wider population healthy and supporting patients who can avoid being hospitalized.
 The NHS has had to transform its primary care services to minimize the spread of COVID-19 and protect vulnerable patients.

-The development of “medical practice in a box”
+The development of a "virtual surgery"

 To meet these needs, Orange came up with a solution based on a VMware virtual desktop infrastructure (VDI).
 This approach both satisfies the NHS’s stringent security requirements and allows medical practitioners to work from home.
 In a VDI environment, data remains on the server rather than on the end-client device.
 It protects data if an endpoint device is ever stolen or compromised and also enables the secure use of personal devices.